 Even when a motorcycle accident does not directly involve another driver, a person or party may be responsible.
 For example, if an unsafe road condition causes a motorcyclist to be thrown from their bike or run off the road and hit a tree, the party responsible for road upkeep might be liable.
 This is often a local or state government entity.

 If a motorcycle accident happens because of malfunctioning bike parts or poor maintenance, a manufacturer or mechanic may be to blame.
-Before making any assumptions about fault in your accident, it’s best to contact a motorcycle accident lawyer who can look at the facts.
+Before making any assumptions about fault in your accident, it is best to contact a motorcycle accident lawyer who can look at the facts.
 Even if you think you were fully responsible for the accident, you might discover otherwise after talking to a legal professional.

-Determining Liability in an Atlanta Motorcycle Accident
+Liability, Fault, and Compensation in an Atlanta Motorcycle Crash

 To seek compensation for your damages, you will need to file a personal injury case against the at-fault party.
 To have a successful case, you’ll need to show: